soi-20/brains/_posts/2018-10-02—whatif-google-apple-build-this.md

 ---
 layout: post
-title: "What if Apple / Google build their own ___?"
+title: "What if Apple/Google build their own ___ ?"
 description: ""
 date: 2018-10-02
 tags: